svn2github/nyquist/sys/mac/README.txt

 ------------
-The simplest way to install and run Nyquist is to get the pre-compiled NyquistIDE application, which includes executables, documentation, and libraries all in one package, which is:
+The simplest way to install and run Nyquist is to get the pre-compiled NyquistIDE application, which includes executables, documentation, and libraries all in one package and one directory:
-     NyquistIDE.app
-When you run NyquistIDE.app, it will generate a new directory named
+     NyquistIDE.app, and
      nyquist
-in the same directory as NyquistIDE.app.
-The nyquist directory will contain links to lib, demos, and doc directories which are normally hidden inside NyquistIDE.app.
-The symbolic links allow you to easily find these files.
+You should keep these together.

+NyquistIDE.app may ask you to find the nyquist directory because it contains documentation.

+NyquistIDE.app will also put symbolic links in nyquist to the lib and demos folders (hidden inside NyquistIDE.app) so that you can easily look in demos for descriptions and code (see nyquist/demos/index.html after the link is in place).

-You can move the NyquistIDE.app to the /Applications folder if you wish, and you can add NyquistIDE.app to the Dock.
-If you move NyquistIDE.app after it creates the nyquist directory, you might want to simply delete nyquist and let NyquistIDE.app create a new nyquist directory in the new location.
+You can move the NyquistIDE.app and nyquist directories to the /Applications folder if you wish, and you can add NyquistIDE.app to the Dock.
+If you move NyquistIDE.app, you should move the nyquist directory too, but it's not required.

 You will probably run Nyquist using the NyquistIDE application, but you can also run nyquist from the command line.
 The executable is